pnxtech/skafos-test/source/ai-service/README.md

 This service is launched via the project's [docker stack](../docker-stack/README.md).

 I've chosen to use the `ubuntu:16.04` container image out of convenience but would likely use a lighter container in an actual production environment.
-Additionally, this implementation uses the Flask debugger server and not a production grade WSGI server.
+Additionally, this implementation uses the Flask debug server and not a production grade WSGI server.

 ## APIs